iomesh/docs/docs/volume-operations/create-pv-authentication.md

 ---
 id: create-pv-authentication
-title: Creating PV with Authentication
+title: Creating Authenticated PV
-sidebar_label: Creating PV with Authentication
+sidebar_label: Creating Authenticated PV
 ---

 You can create a PV with authentication and save the authentication information and user credentials in the Kubernetes secret.
 Every time to access a PV with authentication, you must provide the correct credentials.